Doppelkopf: Bids

 Each announcement implies any previous announcements, for example, "no 60" implies "no 90" and "Re"/"Kontra", increasing the game-value by 4 (for the standard rules) points.
-Every bid may be countered by "Kontra" resp.
-"Re" when the opponents think the goal will not be met.
-For example, if the Re-Party announces "Re, no 60", a reply of "Kontra" simply claims Kontra will score 60 points.
+Every bid may be countered by "Contra" or "Re" if the opponents think the goal will not be met.
+For example, if the Re Team announces "Re, no 60", a reply of "Contra" simply claims Contra will score 60 points.

-To be able to make a bid, the player must still hold a specific number of cards in his/her hands, the official rules state:
+Players must bid in time i.e. they must hold a minimum number of cards in their hands.
+In the official rules: